-Under the General Data Protection Regulation and other national data protection laws in the Member States as well as other data protection regulations, the controller is:
+The responsible person within the meaning of the General Data Protection Regulation and other national data protection laws of the member states as well as other data protection regulations is the:

 II.
 General information on data processing

 1. scope of the processing of personal data